METHOD IN A MOTHER’S MADNESS

 She then stated that several years prior to this occasion her younger daughter had been flogged to death by the overseer, and that she had been forced to carry the coffin to the grave herself.
 It appears she was speaking the truth.
 Records show that in 1836, Mary Bryan, aged two and a half, had died and been buried in Stepney’s Globe Field burial ground.

-Catherine’s final comment was so eloquent; a true reflection of society’s treatment of the poor in the 19th century;
+Catherine’s final comment was so eloquent; a true reflection of society’s treatment of the poor in 19th century England;

 ‘A mother of children without anything to give them is the best judge of distress.’

 The Lord Mayor was unmoved.
 He told the prisoner that she was especially culpable because she had led her daughter into crime.
 He committed them both for trial.
 Young Eliza burst into tears, but her mother appeared quite satisfied.
-She had achieved her goal.
+She had achieved her goal of getting them off the street.

 CENTRAL CRIMINAL COURT (OLD BAILEY)